-2.3 Action Menu
+2.5 Action Menu

 Accept Accepts a pending match offer.
+The F3 key is a keyboard equivalent.
 If there is more than one offer pending, you will have to type in a more specific command instead of using this menu choice.

 Decline Declines a pending offer (match, draw, adjourn, etc.).
+The F4 key is a keyboard equivalent.
 If there is more than one offer pending, you will have to type in a more specific command instead of using this menu choice.

 Call Flag Calls your opponent's flag, claiming a win on time, or claiming a draw if you are both out of time.
-You can also call your opponent's flag by clicking on his clock or by pressing the keyboard t key.
+The F5 key is a keyboard equivalent.
+You can also call your opponent's flag by clicking on his clock.

 Draw Offers a draw to your opponent, accepts a pending draw offer from your opponent, or claims a draw by repetition or the 50-move rule, as appropriate.
-The d key is a keyboard equivalent.
+The F6 key is a keyboard equivalent.

 Adjourn Asks your opponent to agree to adjourning the current game, or agrees to a pending adjournment offer from your opponent.
+The F7 key is a keyboard equivalent.

 Abort Asks your opponent to agree to aborting the current game, or agrees to a pending abort offer from your opponent.
+The F8 key is a keyboard equivalent.
 An aborted game ends immediately without affecting either player's rating.

 Resign Resigns the game to your opponent.
-The shifted R key is a keyboard equivalent.
+The F9 key is a keyboard equivalent.